vubao2303/Responsive-portfolio/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the Trilogy Education Services, a 2U, Inc. brand.